 First off, there are the countless healthcare workers who’ve done an amazing job keeping everyone safe.
 From GPs to doctors and nurses at the NCID, to ambulance drivers and the detectives doing the extensive contact tracing that has set Singapore apart from so many other countries in the world, there are thousands of heroes out there working around the clock, away from their families and loved ones, to help keep the rest of us safe.

-And while day-to-day life has certainly changed a bit for everyone in Singapore, there are many people feeling the pinch as the rest of us try to avoid crowds and spend more time at home to #FlattentheCurve.
+And while day-to-day life has certainly changed for everyone during the Circuit Breaker, there are many people feeling the pinch as the rest of us enjoy the luxury of being able to #StayHome.
 Think about the delivery drivers dropping off online groceries or Amazon orders, or bringing you your dinner.
-Think about the taxi drivers – who’ve felt an immense crunch due to the drop in business travel and tourism – who are still bravely taking people to the hospital.
+Think about the taxi drivers – who’ve felt an immense crunch due to the drop in business travel and tourism – who are still bravely taking people to the hospital and also pitching in deliver food.
 Or the grocery store cashiers who’ve had to work extended hours to handle manic panic buyers.
 A big smile and heartfelt “thank you” is the least we can do – consider tipping drivers generously if you have the means.

-And then there are the 300,000 Malaysian workers who work in Singapore every day; many have made the difficult decision to leave their families for at least two weeks due to the Malaysian lockdown.
+There are 300,000 Malaysian workers who work in Singapore every day; many have made the difficult decision to leave their families for over a month due to the Malaysian lockdown.
 Thousands of them have had to scramble to find a place to stay, and it’s been heart-warming to see the outpouring of support from local businesses and hotels to help house these people who are giving up so much to keep our economy going.